SerraKD/color-me-confused/README.md

 ### Target Audiences

-- All individuals who can read and see.
 - Individuals who have interest in brain training games.
 - Individuals who are interested in testing basic cognitive skills.
 - Individuals who are looking for a simple but intriguing fun game.